molefrog/wouter/README.md

 }
 ```

-## Your feedback is welcome!
+## Your feedback is welcome

-Please feel free to participate in development of the library.
+Feel free to participate in development of the library, your feedback is much appreciated.

+## Acknowledgements

+Special thanks to [Katya Vakulenko](https://katyavakulenko.com/) for making a wonderful logo for the project!